 After the edits had been made, the project was finally ready for client review.
-Only after the client signed off on it was it ready to be passed to our media relations team.
+Only after the client signed off on it was it ready to be passed to our digital PR team.
 Here is the final project that was sent to them: Most Attractive NFL Teams.

 Phase Three: Promotional Outreach

-Our media relations department ensures our campaigns earn high-quality backlinks by promoting the content to writers and editors at top-tier publications.
+Our digital PR department ensures our campaigns earn high-quality backlinks by promoting the content to writers and editors at top-tier publications.
 Once a campaign is ready for promotions, we shoot for having the exclusive live within 10 to 15 business days.

 The Exclusive Goes Live

-The media relations associate tasked with pitching this campaign persevered and would ultimately wind up placing the exclusive with CBS Baltimore.
+The digital PR associate tasked with pitching this campaign persevered and would ultimately wind up placing the exclusive with CBS Baltimore.
 According to the study, Joe Flacco – the quarterback for the Baltimore Ravens – was ranked the most attractive NFL player.
 Our associate expertly leveraged this regional information to create a specific pitch for local publications like CBS Baltimore.
 Here’s the original story.